-A few weeks ago, I was casting a New York City dance lab for an upcoming national tour.
+A while back I was casting a New York City dance lab for an upcoming national tour.
 Unfortunately, scheduling a local audition wasn’t possible as I was in L.A. for another project so the producer sent over a list of possible candidates, complete with headshots and résumés.

 As soon as we got the list, my associate and I took to social media, searching for the Instagram profiles of everyone on the list.
 We weren’t looking at how many followers they had, but rather, a current video in their feed that showcased each dancer’s style to figure out if he or she would match the needs of this specific lab.